Workers' Compensation Insurance InformationAgency: Licensing and Regulatory Affairs

 c) Agricultural employers if they employ 3 or more employees 35 hours or more per week for 13 or more consecutive weeks.

 d) Households employing domestic servants if they employ anyone 35 hours or more per week for 13 weeks or longer during the preceding 52 weeks.

 Who is an employee?

-Exclusion Form An employer may use an exclusion form only if all its employees can be excluded according to the Workers' Disability Compensation Act.
+Exclusion Form An employer may use an exclusion form only if all its employees can be excluded according to the Workers' Disability Compensation Act and no subcontractors are used in the operation of the business.
 The following employers may exclude employees:

 a) Sole Proprietorship - If it has one or more employees and all employees are the spouse, child, or parent of the sole proprietor.